thorchain/docs/thornodes/leaving.md

 Churned out nodes will be put in standby, but their bond will not automatically be returned.
 They will be credited any earned rewards in their last session.
 If they do nothing, but keep their cluster online and up-to-date with the latest THORNode version, they will be eventually churn back in.

-Alternatively, an "Active" node can leave the system voluntarily, in which case they are marked to churn out first.&#x20;
+Alternatively, an "Active" node can leave the system voluntarily, in which case they are marked to churn out first.

 {% hint style="warning" %}
 It is assumed nodes that wish to **LEAVE** while on Standby will be away for a significant period of time, so by permanently jailing their address, it forces them to completely destroy and re-build before re-entering.
 This also ensures they are running the latest software.